-The Commission’s aim is to strike a balance between all of these goals to ensure the public interest is protected overall.
+The CRU’s Strategic Plan for the period 2022-24 outlines the Commission’s Mission, Vision, Values and Strategic Priorities.
 The Commission will also be guided by Government Policy objectives and international commitments such as renewable energy targets.

 In fulfilling our mission and our statutory functions, it is vital that the CRU develops and adheres to key values for the organisation so that all stakeholders, and particularly the public, trust us and have faith that we will serve them properly as an independent regulator.